koppulam/new_repo/README.md

 *   BEM - Block Element Modifier is a methodology that helps you to create reusable components and code sharing in front-end development (http://getbem.com/)
 *   SASS - Sass is the most mature, stable, and powerful professional grade CSS extension language in the world (https://sass-lang.com/)
-*   JavaScript - We used Adroit framework and React JS
+*   JavaScript - We used Adroit framework and Vue JS

 #### Build Tools, Transpiler & Package Manager